AzizShad/spiritpeers/README.md

 in certain instances.

 Also, Webpack is trashe a second time because it flops `import` and `export` statements about.
-In order to properly use node-native modules, you have to write
+In order to properly use node-native modules, you have to write:

 ```javascript
 const module = window.require('module')